4irmann/graph-algorithms/README.md

 # Graph Theory Algorithms

-Some graph theory algorithms and visulizations implemented in Java.
+Some graph theory algorithms and visualizations implemented in Java.

 ## Installation